ElementsProject/lightning/doc/lightningd-config.5.md

   How old invoices which were not paid (and cannot be) (`expired` in listinvoices `status`) before deletion (default 0, meaning never).

+Note: prior to v22.11, forwards for channels which were closed were not easily distinguishable.
+As a result, autoclean may delete more than one of these at once, and then suffer failures when it fails to delete the others.

 ### Payment control options:

 * **disable-mpp** [plugin `pay`]